derykmakgill/derykmakgill3/privacy.md

 ## Archive Services

 Archive.org, Archive.Today, and similar services are hereby notified that I request they do not archive this site without written permission from me.

+I've found that they are responsive and put together a [guide to contacting them.](/)